Fauquier High School

 Fauquier High School is a public high school in Warrenton, Virginia, United States.
 The school is part of Fauquier County Public Schools and is located at 705 Waterloo Road.
+Its mascot is the falcon.

 History

 Fauquier opened in 1963 and is the oldest high school in Fauquier County.
 The county was primarily a rural area, but has experienced a high rate of growth since the 1990s, which led to Liberty High School's opening in 1994, and Kettle Run High School's opening in the fall of 2008.

-In 2015 the school had 1,200 students.
+In 2015, the school's student-run newspaper, The Falconer, was prohibited by the school administration from publishing an article about student drug use.
+The article eventually was published in the local publication Fauquier Now with a substantially wider audience.

+In 2023, principal Kraig Kelican died from injuries he sustained in a vehicular accident while driving to school.
+The school's football field was renamed to Kelican Field in his honor.

+Academics

+Laurel Ridge Community College offers a dual enrollment program where students can earn college credit while in high school.
+The school's scholastic bowl team competes annually on It's Academic.